dstructs/matrix/README.md

 <a name="matrix-constructor"></a>
 ### Constructor

-Every `Matrix` is an instance of a constructor having the following API...
+Every `Matrix` has a constructor having the following interface...

 #### mat.constructor( data, shape, dtype )